irm1005-itec1005-fall-2023/template-exercise-05/README.md

 To complete this tutorial you must follow the steps below.
 Additional help can be found further below.

-- There are five files that you are going to modify in this exercise, `style-01.css` `style-02.css` ... `style-06.css`.
+- There are two files that you are going to modify in this exercise, `style-01.css` `style-02.css`.
 - You do not need to modify any `HTML` for this tutorial exercise.
-However, if you want to explore different designs or logos for your navigation bar, you may modify `step-06.html` as needed.
 - Using the final solution screenshots as a reference, follow the instructions in each `CSS` file to acheive the desired results.
-- `style-01.css` to `style-05.css` are simple practice exercises to get you started with `Flexbox` and `style-06.css` challenges you to create a Navigation Bar.
+- `style-01.css` is a simple practice exercises to get you started with using `Flexbox` to do page layouts.
-- If you get stuck, you can use the example in the `solutions` folder for guidance
+- If you get stuck, you can use the example in the `solutions` folder for guidance.
-- Preview your six pages by using the LivePreview (or similiar) feature in VSCode
+- Preview your pages using the LivePreview (or similiar) feature in VSCode.
-- Commit your changes and push to GitHub
+- Commit your changes and push to GitHub.
-- Turn on [GitHub Pages](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/4) in the `settings` section of your repository
+- Turn on [GitHub Pages](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/4) in the `settings` section of your repository.
-- View your live web pages
+- View your live web pages.
-- In the [Tutorial 04 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/7) in our GitHub Discussion Group, add a comment with a link to your Navigation Bar (Step 06) page
+- In the [Tutorial 05 - Show and Tell discussion](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/9) in our GitHub Discussion Group, add a comment with a link to your Search Page.
-- Check out some of your other team members Navigation Bars and make sure to tell them how awesome they are
+- Check out some of your other team members Navigation Bars and make sure to tell them how awesome they are.

 ## Additional help